Bhaskers-Blu-Org1/Using-Blockchain-to-Track-fitness-Rewards/README.md

 # Using Blockchain to Track Fitness Rewards

+# WARNING: This repository is no longer maintained :warning:

+> This repository, which contains assets to run a Hyperledger Composer application, is not being actively maintained due to a shift to focus on Hyperledger Fabric.
+This repository will not be updated.
+The repository will be kept available in read-only mode.
+Refer to https://github.com/IBM/customer-loyalty-program-hyperledger-fabric-VSCode for a similar example.

 This is a sample web application that uses a Hyperledger Fabric blockchain to track and trace fitness rewards.

 One of the biggest challenges Fitness Clubs face is maintaining members.
 It is always cheaper to keep a member than attract new members.
 To retain members, some clubs will offer loyalty programs, but oftentimes, those are ineffective because they may provide future free months or potentially offer a discount to friends and family.
 Sometimes, the program only rewards members when they refer friends to the club.